 Several characteristics can be analyzed in movies.
-While a plethora of information is readily available, only some of them are of interest to us, more specifically the Luminance (or Luma) values for each frame.
+While a plethora of information is readily available, our goal has been to use the least possible information in a way that guarantees an excellent performance.
+Out of the huge set of characteristics and statistics that can be extracted from a movie, we have selected the luminance (also known as luma) in each frame as a base for our algorithm.
+The luminance actually gives us enough information to uniquely identify a video and is very robust to distortions, especially chromatic alterations.

 Database indexing

 The database indexing relies on an inherent aspect of the measured Luma.
-The values were found to be similar for a contiguous, varying, amount of time.
-That way, in order to reduce storage footprint, we aggregate information that is similar up to a threshold t percent.
-This is our Database Threshold.
-When the value surpasses the threshold a new index, that is, a reference in time for the start of the current cluster of information, is created until all the information is processed for that movie.
-With that, it is not necessary to store all the information of the movie initially gathered.
-The following figure can more clearly show how this process is achieved.
+After an exhaustive analysis of large sets of movies, we found that Luma values are similar for a contiguous, and variable, amount of time.
+Thus, in order to reduce storage footprint we aggregate information from frames whose Luma falls into a range of values defined by [A+t, A-t]where A is the average Luma of a time period and t corresponds to an adjustable threshold.
+This is what we define as database threshold.
+When the Luma value goes beyond the maximum or minimum range value a new Luma index, that is, a new reference in time for the start of the current period of information, is created until all the information is processed for that movie.
+This allows the system to save a significant storage space with respect to the per-frame characteristics of the movie.
+Figure 1 depicts a typical Luma value along the time in which two different indexing periods can be easily identified.Both periods are automatically detected by the proposed system.Figure 1 shows on the left the original measurements of the Luma values of a video file.
+On the right, the black vertical bars depict where the indexes are detected.

 Detection of indexes

-Figure 1 shows on the left the original measurements of the Luma values of a video file.
-On the right, the black vertical bars depict where the indexes are detected.

 However, the threshold value depends on the expected usage for the information and the storage infrastructure and needs to be carefully chosen.
-A strict, lower, threshold will aggregate fewer values and generate more indexes that will in turn increase the system accuracy.
-Therefore, the amount of storage needed will also increase.
-Likewise, a larger threshold, with higher values, will save a large amount of space in a database, at the expense of turning the stored information useless for video fingerprinting purposes.
+A strict, lower, threshold aggregates fewer values and generates more indexes that in turn compromise the system accuracy.
+The amount of storage needed also increases.
+Likewise, a larger threshold, with higher values, will save a large amount of space in a database, at the expense of turning the stored information useless for video fingerprinting purposes due to an insufficient number of significant Luma changes detected.

 Information clustering algorithm

 Figure 2 shows how that information, taken from the previous index detection algorithm, builds the graph on the right hand.
-When having the information stored in a database, depicted in the left hand, it is easy to reconstruct the information, while saving a large amount of information in the database.
+When having the information stored in a database, depicted in the left hand, it is easy to reconstruct the information, while saving a large amount of space in the database.
 Instead of storing Luma information about every second or frame, only the indexes are stored.

-Additionally to the information pertaining to each movie, a look-up table for the values of Luma is used.
-This table allows to quickly search movies that have a specific Luma value in any of the movie indexes.
+Additionally to the information from each movie, a look-up table for the values of Luma is used.
+This table allows to quickly search for movies that have a specific Luma value in any of the movie indexes.

 Search algorithm